dmatveev/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 ### 3) Custom kernels declaration for a graph {#gapi_fb_c_k_3}

-To allow a specific pipeline to use our custom kernels, we have to pass them to a graph by compile arguments:
+To allow a certain pipeline to use our custom kernels, we have to pass them to a graph by compile arguments:

 @snippet cpp/tutorial_code/gapi/face_beautification/face_beautification_old.cpp kern_pass_1